 Key Management for Encrypted Volumes

-Figure 6.3m: Encryption Icons Associated with an Encrypted ZFS Volume
+Figure 6.3p: Encryption Icons Associated with an Encrypted ZFS Volume

 These icons are used to:

-Create Passphrase: click this icon to set and confirm the passphrase associated with the GELI encryption key.
+Create/Change Passphrase: click this icon to set and confirm the passphrase associated with the GELI encryption key.
 Remember this passphrase as you can not re-import an encrypted volume without it.
-In other words, if you do not create a passphrase or you forget the passphrase, it is possible for the data on the volume to become inaccessible.
+In other words, if you forget the passphrase it is possible for the data on the volume to become inaccessible.
 An example would be a failed USB stick that requires a new installation on a new USB stick and a re-import of the existing pool, or the physical removal of disks when moving from an older hardware system to a new system.
 Protect this passphrase as anyone who knows it could re-import your encrypted volume, thus thwarting the reason for encrypting the disks in the first place.

 When you click this icon, a red warning is displayed: Remember to add a new recovery key as this action invalidates the previous recovery key.
 Setting a passphrase invalidates the existing key.
 Once you set the passphrase, immediately click the Add recovery key button to create a new recovery key.
 Once the passphrase is set, the name of this icon will change to Change Passphrase.